xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 # Kids
 Imagine you're the head of a summer camp and your task is to group the attendees into pairs.
 To make the camp's next activity as enjoyable as possible for everyone, you told each attendee to write cards with names of people they'd like to be paired with.
 Given these cards, you'd now like to create a matching such that the amount of the people that wanted to be with one another is maximal.

-Given the cards, we can create a graph with edges between attendees that would like to be with one another (i. e. cards go both ways).
+Given the cards, we can create a graph with edges between attendees that would like to be with one another.

 To find the matching, you certainly could test all possible options, but this would, for larger groups, take quite a while.
-We need something better.

-In this video, we'll be describing the blossom algorithm for maximal matching in a graph, developed by Jack Edmonds in 1961.
+In this video, we'll be describing the blossom algorithm for maximal matching in a graph, developed by Jack Edmonds in 1961, that can perform this task quite efficiently.

 ---

 # Intro
 Formally, a matching in a graph is a subset of edges, such that no two share a vertex.
-A matching is maximal if it contains the most edges possible (compared to other matchings for the given graph).
+A matching is maximal if it contains the most edges possible compared to other matchings for the given graph.

 We'll call vertices that are not in the matching exposed vertices.